Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 This means some evidence suggests this may be helpful at increasing the body’s immune response, but it’s not a hard-and-fast rule.
 Your doctor may have a different recommendation based on your personal situation, especially when there may be challenges with timing and scheduling your COVID-19 vaccine.

 The guidance recommends that patients with well-controlled disease can skip methotrexate for one week after getting each dose of the COVID-19 vaccine.
 If your disease is not well-controlled — and skipping MTX is likely to make you prone to flare — your doctor may advise against this.
+If you get a single-dose vaccine (Johnson & Johnson), the guidance recommends holding MTX for two weeks after.

 Methotrexate is typically taken orally or injected once a week for rheumatic diseases.